vruusmann/blog/_posts/2020-02-23-sklearn_feature_specification_pmml.md

 Decision trees are quite robust towards input values that were not present in the training dataset.
 For example, continuous splits send the data record to the left or to the right by comparing the input value against the split threshold value.
-These decisions do not carry any weight (eg. "weak left" vs "strong right") that would depend on the distance between them.
+These decisions do not carry any weight (eg. "weak left" vs. "strong right") that would depend on the distance between them.

 Invalid and missing value spaces are often merged for convenience reasons.
 No matter if the "Employment" column contains an invalid value or a missing value, it will be replaced with "Private" (the most frequent value in the training dataset).